cameronsjlevine/cameronsjlevine.github.io/docs/index.md

 ---
 <link rel="shortcut icon" type="image/x-icon" href="./images/favicon.ico">

 My name is Cameron Levine, and this is my video game development portfolio.
 Here you will find information on some of the projects I have worked on in the past, detailing my experiences in making games.
+You can also find my [resume](https://cameronsjlevine.github.io/resume/#titleSection) for a more condensed and formal version of my experience, as well as a brief section [about me](https://cameronsjlevine.github.io/about/#titleSection).

 <h1 id="gameSection"></h1>